ArminHuber/Matrix-Methods/README.md

 * V. G. A. Kamal and V. Giurgiutiu, "Stiffness transfer matrix method (STMM) for stable dispersion curves solution in anisotropic composites," Proc.
 SPIE **9064** (2014).
 * A. M. A. Huber and M. G. R. Sause, "Classification of solutions for guided waves in anisotropic composites with large numbers of layers," [J. Acoust.
 Soc.
 Am.](https://doi.org/10.1121/1.5082299) **144**(6), 3236-3251 (2018).
 * A. M. A. Huber, "Classification of solutions for guided waves in fluid-loaded viscoelastic composites with large numbers of layers," [J. Acoust.
 Soc.
 Am.](https://doi.org/10.1121/10.0020584) **154**(2), 1073–1094 (2023).

+* ### PhD thesis
+* A. M. A. Huber, *Numerical Modeling of Guided Waves in Anisotropic Composites with Application to Air-coupled Ultrasonic Inspection* ([University of Augsburg](https://opus.bibliothek.uni-augsburg.de/opus4/frontdoor/index/index/year/2021/docId/82760), Augsburg, 2020).